charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 For example, on turn two, we often have to choose between casting [[Sakura-Tribe Elder:STE]] and [[Explore]].
 An experienced player can generally eyeball it, but spelling out the decision explicitly for the computer is tedious and error-prone -- a calculation based on how many lands are in our hand, whether we need a second green source, how many live draws we have to make turn-three [[Through the Breach:Breach]] (or [[Simian Spirit Guide:SSG]]-[[Through the Breach:Breach]]), and so on.
 Instead of all that, we just make two copies of the game.
 One plays [[Sakura-Tribe Elder:STE]] and the other plays [[Explore]].
 If *either* copy pulls off turn-three [[Through the Breach:Breach]], it's pretty safe to say a human player could have done the same.

 The big caveat is shuffling.
 The computer is programmed to try all possible options to find the one that wins fastest.
-But shuffling at just the right time to blind-draw into better cards isn't luck or skill -- it's cheating.
-So once the game starts, the order of the deck is locked in.
+That means it essentially has superhuman "instincts" about what it's about to draw.
+If we let it, it'll shuffle as just the right time to blind-draw into better cards.
+To suppress those non-human play patterns, the order of the deck is locked in as soon as the game begins.
 There are no mulligans.
 And any time the computer would search its deck for a [[Forest]], instead it leaves the deck as-is and creates a new [[Forest]] out of thin air.
 This means neglecting deck thinning, a percent-level[^2] effect.

 [^2]: About one land is thinned from the deck each turn.
 We simulate out to turn four.
 That means the model draws about one too many lands (and one too few spells) every twenty games.
 A quick estimate suggests the difference matters less than half the time.